JakeRevell/between-the-trees/README.md

-## Breaking News: It Does Something Now
+## Breaking News: Now with sound!
-That's right, folks.
-We now have a few placeholder textures and a very simple dialogue test scene!
-It may not do much, but at least it works!

-...Or at least, it does on my computer.
+I have added basic support for audio!
+Now you can set the background music.

 ## Compiling (for Linux)
 - Make sure you have gcc, make, and allegro installed